nemethf/bess-language-server/README.md

-bessls adds additional configuration variables to the [original ones](README.orig.rst#configuration).  `bess.definitions` and `bess.refereneces` defines a lists of reference types.
+bessls adds additional configuration variables to the [original ones](README.orig.rst#configuration).  `bess.definitions` and `bess.refereneces` define lists of reference types.
 The server searches for definitions/references considering the lists in order.
 The possible reference types are `project`, `cpp_definition`, `mclass`, `protobuf`, and `examples`.